Grantee Directory

 Make the Road New York

-To increase the number of individuals and families that enroll in benefits, such as food and nutrition assistance, housing supports, income supports, and health-care programs; and to provide legal services to participants requiring housing, immigration, ...
+To increase the number of individuals and families that enroll in benefits, such as food and nutrition assistance, and to provide housing, immigration, and income maintenance legal support to participants.

 Grant amount: $800,000